How to Start a Scholarship Fund

 4. Choose your eligibility requirements

 Community foundation staff assists with establishing scholarship eligibility requirements and criteria that reflect your passions and priorities.
-At The Foundation, we use our experience and expertise to identify the best criteria to attract the most qualified applicants.
+At SDF, we use our experience and expertise to identify the best criteria to attract the most qualified applicants.

 5. Name your scholarship fund

-Scholarship funds can be created to honor or memorialize someone special, to honor the passions of an individual, or on behalf of a business or organization.
+Scholarship funds can be created to honor or memorialize someone special, to honor an individual’s passions, or on behalf of a business or organization.
 Whatever the reason, your scholarship will carry the name you choose.
-If you prefer anonymity through a community foundation, you can choose a name that reflects your charitable purpose(s).
+If you prefer anonymity through a community foundation, you can select a name that reflects your charitable purpose(s).

 6. Create a selection process

 You can be as involved as you like in the recipient selection process.
-Community foundations offer scholarship selection committees comprised of experts in education, who can put their years of experience to work for you.
+Community foundations offer scholarship selection committees comprised of education experts who can put their years of experience to work for you.

 Learn More

-Since establishing our Community Scholarship Program in 1997, our generous scholarship donors have awarded nearly $40 million to more than 10,000 San Diego students who help fuel our local economy – making our program the largest private non-university scholarship provider in San Diego County.
+Since establishing our Community Scholarship Program in 1997, our generous scholarship donors have awarded more than $49 million to more than 13,000 college students from San Diego, making our program the largest non-university scholarship provider in San Diego County.

 We partner with individuals, families, corporations and nonprofit organizations to transform the lives of first-generation, low-middle-income and other deserving students through the gift of higher education.